tesselode/roomy/readme.md

 ## Usage

-### Defining screens
+### Defining scenes

-A screen is defined as a table with functions for each event it should respond to.
-For example, a gameplay screen may look like this:
+A scene is defined as a table with functions for each event it should respond to.
+For example, a gameplay scene may look like this:

 ```lua
 local gameplay = {}